lubranoa/CS-271-F21-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description

-This is an MASM program, written using the x86-32 instruction set, designed to perform string processing and low-level I/O operations.
-It involves the implementation of macros for string processing and procedures for handling signed integers using string primitive instructions.
-The program gets some user input of signed integers, validates each, then shows the user the numbers they entered along with the results of some arithmetic operations using those numbers.
-The program is formatted in accordance with the [CS271 Style Guide](/docs/CS271%20Style%20Guide.pdf).
+This x86 assembly language program facilitates user input of signed integers, validates the input, and performs arithmetic operations such as summation and average calculation.
+It utilizes custom macros for string processing and employs string primitive instructions to handle signed integers.
+Users are prompted to input signed integers, which the program validates and then displays alongside the results of arithmetic operations performed on the entered numbers.
+The code adheres to the [CS271 Style Guide](/docs/CS271%20Style%20Guide.pdf), ensuring consistent formatting and documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>